isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 **Information for Parents**

 8\.
-Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
-Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form as provided in the form sent via Parents’ Gateway (PG).
-Should you require a hard copy version of the form, please contact Mr Mohamed Rafi at <a href="mailto:mohamed_rafi_ahmad@schools.gov.sg">mohamed_rafi_ahmad@schools.gov.sg </a> to request for the form to be emailed to you for your return to the school.
-The acknowledgement and opt-out form (where applicable) has been sent to all P5 parents via PG earlier in January 2023.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated  to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+The completed opt-out form is to be submitted by 01/02/2024.

 10\.
-Parents can contact the school at 68861356 for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 68861356 or anchorgreen_ps@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.

-11\.
-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.